 - International graduates who have studied and lived in Category 2 will be eligible for an additional year on a second Temporary Graduate visa.

-- International graduates who have studied and lived in Category 3 will be eligible for an additional two years on a second Temporary Graduate visa.
+- International graduates who have studied and lived in Category 3 will be eligible for an additional 2 years on a second Temporary Graduate visa.